GroupProject2020/Ovito/doc/python/introduction/running.rst

 Running scripts
 ==================================

-OVITO's scripting interface serves two main purposes: It enables you to automate visualization and analysis tasks and to extend the program (e.g. by adding your own data modification or analysis functions).
-The way you write a script and run it depend on the intended purpose.
+OVITO's scripting interface enables you to automate visualization and analysis tasks and to extend the program (e.g. by adding your own data modification or analysis functions).
-The following list gives an overview of the different ways scripts are being used within OVITO:
+The following sections provide a short overview of the different ways scripting can used in OVITO -- and how OVITO's capabilities can be leveraged from scripts:

+**Invoking program functions**

- 1. **Programmatically execute program functions**: Scripts can invoke program actions like a human user does in the graphical interface.
+Scripts can invoke program functions, similar to what the human user does in the graphical interface.
-    You typically write a Python script file containing the commands using an external text editor.
-The script file is executed by choosing
-    *Run Script File* from the *Scripting* menu of OVITO.
-The script can automatically insert modifiers and configure them, for example.
-    Or it may access the result of the current data pipeline and write it to an output file in a custom format.

- 2. **Batch-processing**: Batch-processing scripts also contain instructions that invoke program functions.
-However, they are meant to be run from the command line without any user interaction.
-A batch-processing script is therefore responsible for all actions from beginning to end: importing the simulation data first, optionally modifying it using OVITO's modifier system, and finally exporting or rendering the results.
-Batch scripts are typically executed using the :program:`ovitos` script interpreter, which will be introduced in the next section.
-This allows you to leverage OVITO's file I/O and data analysis functions in a fully automated manner, for example to process a large number of simulation files on a remote computing cluster and perform complex analysis tasks.
+For example, you can write a Python script file and execute it within the context of the current program session using the ``Run Script File`` function from the ``Scripting`` menu of OVITO.
+Such a *macro* script can insert new modifiers into the current data pipeline, access the results of the pipeline and export the data to an output file.
+Typically, such a macro script operates on data that is already loaded in the current OVITO program session.

+**Batch-processing**

+More commonly, however, you want to fully automate processing or visualization tasks from beginning to end: (1) loading input data, (2) processing or analyzing it, (3) saving results to disk.
+Such a *batch* script is executed from the terminal using the external :program:`ovitos` script interpreter, which works like a normal Python interpreter and which will be introduced below.
+This approach can be used, for instance, to process a large number of simulation snapshots right on the computing cluster where the data is stored.

+**Extending OVITO: User-defined modifiers**

- 3. **User-defined data modifiers**: OVITO's scripting framework also gives you the possibility to develop new types of modifiers, which can manipulate or analyze simulation data in ways not covered by any of the built-in standard modifiers provided by the program.
-So-called *Python script modifiers*
+OVITO's scripting framework also gives you the possibility to develop new kinds of modifiers that manipulate or analyze simulation data in ways not covered by any of the built-in modifiers of the program.
-    (see :ref:`writing_custom_modifiers` section) participate in the data pipeline system of OVITO and behave like the built-in modifiers.
-A *Python script modifier* essentially consists of a single Python script function named ``modify()``, which you define.
-It is executed automatically by the system whenever the data pipeline is evaluated.
+So-called *Python script modifiers* (see :ref:`writing_custom_modifiers` section) participate in the data pipeline system of OVITO and behave like the built-in modifiers from a user's perspective.
+A *Python script modifier* essentially is a callable Python function, which you write.
+It is executed automatically by the system whenever the data pipeline it has been inserted into gets evaluated.

-    This is in contrast to the command scripts described above, which are executed explicitly by the user.
+**Extending OVITO: User-defined viewport overlays**

+Similar to scripted modifiers, you can also write custom viewport overlays.
- 4. **User-defined viewport overlays**: A `Python script overlay <../../viewport_overlays.python_script.html>`_ is a user-defined script function that gets called by OVITO every time a viewport is repainted or an image is rendered.
-This allows you to amend or enrich images or movies rendered by OVITO with custom graphics or text, e.g., to include additional information like a scale bar.
+A `Python script overlay <../../viewport_overlays.python_script.html>`_ is a user-defined function that gets called by OVITO every time an interactive viewport is repainted or an image is rendered.
+This allows you to enrich images or movies rendered by OVITO with custom graphics or text, e.g., to include additional information like scale bars or data plots with information dynamically computed by OVITO.

-Note that *Python script modifiers* are meant to be used from within the graphical user interface, but under certain circumstances it may also make sense to define them in non-interactive scripts (see :py:class:`~ovito.modifiers.PythonScriptModifier` class).
+Note that *Python script modifiers* and *Python viewport overlays* can be used both from within the graphical user interface and from non-interactive batch scripts.
+In the first case, the user inserts the Python modifier in the graphical interface of OVITO and enters the function code in the integrated code editor.
+In the second case, the custom modifier or overlay function is embedded in the batch script (see :py:class:`~ovito.modifiers.PythonScriptModifier` class for an example).

 OVITO's Python interpreter
 ----------------------------------

-OVITO comes with an embedded script interpreter, which can execute programs written in the Python language.
+OVITO comes with a script interpreter, which can execute programs written in the Python language.
 The current version of OVITO is compatible with the `Python 3.4 <https://docs.python.org/3.4/>`_ language standard.
-You typically execute batch Python scripts from the terminal of your operating system using the :program:`ovitos` script interpreter that is installed with OVITO:
+You typically execute batch Python scripts from the terminal of your operating system using the :program:`ovitos` script interpreter that is installed along with OVITO:

 .. code-block:: shell-session